gjoncas/gjoncas.github.io/posts/2019-12-08-tulpalgorithms.markdown

 enter into a new social network, especially since throughout my life I haven’t known many people.
 Curiously, this dovetails with a recent *idée fixe* of mine, namely: tulpas.

-The idea starts from [Dunbar’s number](https://en.wikipedia.org/wiki/Dunbar%27s_number), inferred from brain size of primates, that human social networks can sustain up to 150 people, and beyond this get too complex to handle.
+The idea starts from [Dunbar’s number](https://en.wikipedia.org/wiki/Dunbar%27s_number), extrapolated from brain size of primates, that human social networks can sustain up to 150 people, and beyond this get too complex to handle.

 A *tulpa* is an internal representation of another person.<br>